Date of Award:

 The concept of regulation in ecosystems has been given considerable attention in the ecological literature, but no formal treatment has been offered.
 This study proposes a rigorous definition of regulation which is derived from the mathematics of information and communication theory.
 A theoretical, mathematical equivalent of the definition is also offered which implies serious limitations as to the value of most traditional laboratory population studies and deterministic population models in understanding regulation in ecosystems.
 The empirical validity of this theoretical equivalence is tested through use of a competition model of two diatoms.
 Other observations concerning the relationship between environmental variability and regulation are also reported.

 McKee, M., "Information Transfer and Regulation in a Model Ecosystem with Environmental Stochasticity" (1979).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6336.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .